andrew-ge-wu/Site/CircuitWall/content/services/about/about.md

 ---
 My name is Andrew Wu, lives and works in Stockholm Sweden.

-I am an individual consultant with extensive experience in Java, Bigdata and Machine learning.
+I am a Bigdata and Machine learning engineer with ten years plus experiences.
 My services including but not limited to:

-* Java service development
+* General application development
 * Big data & Machine learning
 * Cloud technologies (public and private)